Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-viewer.md

 Platform applications preinstalled in the Tizen image provides few simple widgets such as `Gallery`, `Music Player`, and `Contacts`.
 To check installed widgets application in your Tizen image, you can use sdb tool and **pkginfo** command line interface.

-To open device/emulator shell use sdb tool:
+To open device/emulator shell use the SDB tool:

 ```shell
 sdb shell